-If any accounts receivable were previously written off as uncollectable and are not included in the beginning Accounts Receivable and Accounts Payable Report, but are then collected by the insured during the insurance year, these accounts receivable will not be included in cash receipts for the insurance year because they are revenue from the previous year.
+If any accounts receivable were previously written off as uncollectable and are not included in the beginning Accounts Receivable and Accounts Payable Report, but are then collected by the insured during the insurance period, these accounts receivable will not be included in cash receipts for the insurance period because they are revenue from the previous year.
 These amounts should be removed from the commodity income on the Allowable Revenue Worksheet in the adjustments to income.

-The AIP must not accept any accounts receivable amount if the amount reported for WFRP purposes cannot be verified through the use of supporting records.
+The AIP must not accept any accounts receivable amount if the amount reported for WFRP purposes cannot be verified through the use of verifiable records and/or direct marketing sales records.